 Life Education Trust Rotorua has been successfully delivering the Life Education programme to children throughout the area.

-In 2015, LET Rotorua reached 5,792 children in 27 schools.
+In 2018, LET Rotorua reached nearly 5,000 children in 24 schools.
 The hard working Trustees continue to raise much needed funds to keep the mobile classroom running.

 Hello my name is Juliane McLaughlin (Jules).
 I have been teaching in Rotorua for 14 years.
 I have worked on local committees and have supported many local charities over the years.
 I feel very privileged to have been invited to join the Life Education Trust.
 We have a fantastic team of trustees brimming with enthusiasm and great fundraising ideas.
 I have seen first-hand, the overwhelmingly positive response children have to Life Education.
 The visits to the caravan are something special and Harold is such a well-known character for young and old.
 If you see us out and about in the community, be sure to say hello.

 John Cole has been a trustee of the Life Education Trust for nine years.
 He farmed in the Mamaku District for almost forty years before retiring to Rotorua some five years ago.
 He believes that Life Education has a wonderful story to teach our children that they are unique, that the human body is magnificent and that we all need to support and respect each other.